-How soon can you get to it, though?
-Is it safe to take your new puppy on a walk or let them romp through the local dog park?
+Some questions many pet parents have are related to age.
+How soon can you get to it?
+Is it safe to take your new puppy on a walk or let them romp through the local dog park🏕️ right away?

-To put things in simple terms, the soonest you should let your puppy out to explore the world or bring them to a dog park, doggy daycare, or anywhere else they can socialize with other dogs is when they're vaccinated.
+The soonest you should let your puppy out to explore the world or bring them to a dog park, doggy daycare, or anywhere else they can socialize with other dogs is when they're fully vaccinated.

 While the array of puppy vaccines is large, and they vary on their schedules, a puppy is generally considered to be fully vaccinated around 18-22 weeks of age.
 You can read a more complete rundown of puppy vaccinations in the post I wrote about it over here.

-In extreme cases, you could even have a close encounter with something as dangerous as rabies, though it's pretty unlikely.
+In extreme cases, you could even have a close encounter with something as dangerous as rabies, though it's pretty unlikely in the US.

 Let's look at a sample life of a newborn pup and see what kind of timeline you're looking at.

 Week 1: Your puppy is barely coordinated enough to move and is more than happy to spend time with mama, probably whining if they're ever pulled away.
 There's no reason or incentive to bring them outside at this age, and it's irresponsible to try.